ColumbiaDVMM/ColumbiaImageSearch/setup/README.md

 ## Components setup

-In a production environment, each component (ingestion, processing, search) would be better run on separate machines and relying real cluster instances of Kafka and HBase.
+In a production environment, each component (ingestion, processing, search) would be better run on separate machines and relying on real cluster instances of Kafka and HBase.
 The folders in [components](./components) provide docker-compose files and sample environments files for that purpose.
 You might need to adjust some parameters (number of workers, number of threads etc.) to the hardware you use,